rafaelpimenta53/study-case-20250521/README.md

 ## Future Improvements

 ### Possible improvements
+- **Apply more data cleaning methods**: For example: trim every string and replace double spaces.
+I noted that there are countries starting with a blank space.
 - **Skip Gold Layer if Silver Unchanged**: Implement logic to detect if silver layer processed any changes and conditionally skip gold processing
 - **Compare results in Gold layer to Bronze metadata file**: agregates by city and location are included in the bronze metadata file
 - **Schema Evolution**: Support controlled schema changes without pipeline failures